 }

-A matching response confirms that the domain, path, secure flag, and expiry values are valid for that request.
+A response that echoes both names confirms that the domain, path, secure flag, and expiry values match the target request.

-7. Remove the file when the test session is no longer needed.
+6. Remove the cookie file when the test session is no longer needed.

-Short-lived cookie jars reduce accidental session reuse across unrelated scripts.
+Short-lived jars reduce accidental reuse across unrelated scripts or accounts.